 Houston Goodwin (00:52)

-It was doing great.
+I’m doing great.
 Thanks so much for having me.

 Elizabeth Shea (00:54)